-If anybody from the tribe managed to kill a monkey, they would all eat it together – so I was told.
+If anybody from the tribe managed to kill a monkey, they would all eat it together, or so I was told.
 Otherwise, they would stick to what they might find in the woods: fruits, mushrooms, roots.
 When they stayed longer in one place, they sometimes grew bananas or vegetables.

 “See?
 He was hungry and went looking for something to eat.”

 Given those people’s living conditions, as well as the very hot temperatures throughout the year, it was impractical to store any food.
-Every meal had to be obtained straight from the jungle, whenever a starving stomach dictated it.
+Every meal had to be obtained straight from the jungle, whenever a starving stomach was asking for it.

-Sometimes, the Orang Asli approached civilization, and even worked in the cities.
+Sometimes, the Orang Asli would make contact with civilization, and some even worked in the cities.
 Danny told me a funny story about an acquaintance of his who had hired such hunter-gatherers for a temporary job.
-The first day, they came, worked and got paid.
+The first day, they came, worked, and got paid.
 They were supposed to come the next day, but instead, they disappeared without a word.
 They returned after two weeks, innocent as ever, acting like nothing happened.
-When they were scolded for their absence, they could not understand the problem.
+When they were scolded for their absence, they could not understand the reason.
 Most likely, they didn’t even understand that their time off had been “too long” relative to what was expected of them.

-I imagined that, from their perspective, working in the city was not much different than getting food from the jungle: you only get what you need, when you need it.
-Based on this logic, working several days in a row to accumulate resources for the future made as little sense as continuing the hunt after catching the game.
-Since the food could not be preserved, not only the concept of supply, but the very anticipation of needs, were useless.
+I imagined that, from their perspective, working in the city was not much different to getting food from the jungle: you only get what you need, when you need it.
+Based on that logic, working several days in a row to accumulate resources for the future made as little sense as continuing the hunt after catching the game.
+Since the food could not be preserved, the concept of supply and the very anticipation of needs were rendered useless.
 Those people seemed to only live in the present.

 This was something worthy of Danny’s admiration.

 “We, modern people,” he stated confidently, “have no idea what life is about.
-We always worry about tomorrow, waste our time with all sorts of calculations.
+We always worry about tomorrow, wasting our time with all sorts of calculations.
 We make plans and scenarios, and life passes us by.
 The Orang Asli are wiser.
-After all, only the present is real, the rest is just in our heads…”
+After all, only the present is real; the rest is just in our heads…”

-If ancient humans were alike – I thought – when they lived as hunter-gatherers, perhaps their way of life changed, among other things, because their perception of time evolved.
-After all, the more complex the representation of time, from present to past and future, the broader the individuals’ expectations, projections, and ways to interpret reality.
-As time grows in people’s mind, people also live more in their minds – likely, more isolated from their peers and from the environment, and thus more unhappy…
+If ancient humans where no different than the Orang Asli when they lived as hunter-gatherers, then – who knows? – perhaps their way of life changed, among other things, because their perception of time evolved.
+After all, the more complex the representation of time, from present to past and future, the broader the individual’s expectations, projections, and ways to interpret reality.
+As time grows in people’s minds, people also live more in their minds, more isolated from their peers and from the environment, and thus, more unhappy…

 Aside from the time spent searching for food, the Orang Asli had little to do.
 They just lazed around or slept, waiting for the heat to subside, or swam in the river to cool off, like the children were doing all day long.
 Few events seemed capable of disturbing the peace of their lives.